evlPanda/evlpanda.github.io/_posts/22-11-21-navigation-collection-tile.md

 blurb: How to create a new navigation collection, and add it to a Homepage as a Tile.

 ---
+How to create a new navigation collection, and add it to a Homepage as a Tile.

 **Create a Navigation Collection**